TurtleNetwork/TurtleNetwork.github.io/devs.md

 Send transactions and read blockchain data from your applications on Python, Java, C#, Swift, Kotlin.

-See the list of supported programming languages on the [Client libraries](/en/building-apps/waves-api-and-sdk/client-libraries) page.

 ## Development of decentralised applications

 Start creating decentralised applications following the steps: